how to stop being obsessed with someone

 - Look at the color of the objects and the function they serve

-- Put your hands in the water and bring yourself to focus on the sensation
+- Put your hands in water and bring yourself to focus on the sensation

-Shifting focus from the imaginary to the real is a great tactic.
+Shifting focus from the imaginary to the real is a great tactic to solve the problem of “How to stop obsessing over a guy/girl?”
 When you find yourself thinking about the other person, try to shift your focus to other things.
-Try to differentiate between imagination and reality and focus on the latter.
-Other techniques include stretching, listening to your surroundings, and deep breathing.
+Try to differentiate between imagination and reality, and gently focus on the latter.
+Try other ways like stretching, listening to your surroundings, and deep breathing techniques.

 10. Change your environment

 Our surroundings are a reflection of ourselves.
 Getting a change of scenery can be helpful in calming your mind and hitting refresh on the system.
-So, if you came here wondering, “How to stop being obsessed with my girlfriend?” or “How to get rid of obsessive thoughts about my boyfriend”, a change in environment could be the answer you’re looking for.
+So, if you came here wondering “How do I stop being obsessed with my girlfriend?” or “How to get over someone you love that hurt you?”, a change in environment could be the answer you’re looking for.
 Here are a few things you can try: